Wasp Lifespan: How Long Do Wasps Live?

 Wasps can actually recognize other wasps from one another.

-As such fierce predators, wasps are quite intimidating to many – humans included.
+As such fierce predators, wasps are quite intimidating to many — humans included.
 However, they are not immune to threats from natural predators.
-The wasp lifespan is often threatened by these natural threats that eat them.
+The wasp’s lifespan is often threatened by these natural predators.

 Wasps are consumed by a wide range of animals, including insects and invertebrates such as dragonflies, praying mantis, spiders, and centipedes.
-Birds such as mockingbirds, sparrows, nighthawks, and starlings all eat wasps as well as reptiles and amphibians such as lizards and geckos, and mammals such as mice, weasels, badgers, and black bears.
+Birds such as mockingbirds, sparrows, nighthawks, and starlings all eat wasps.
+Wasps are also eaten by other animals, including reptiles, amphibians, and mammals such as mice, weasels, and badgers.

 Despite being hunters themselves, wasps are not a top predator.
-They often fall victim to a wide variety of threats, plants included.
+They often fall victim to a wide variety of threats, including plants.
 It’s been noted that one type of pitcher plant, Sarracenia, does consume Asian hornets from time to time.

 Fun Facts About the Wasp Lifespan and Life Cycle